NavidHashemiControl/NavidHashemicontrol.github.io/_pages/about.md

 constraint, while maintaining safety against sensor noise and anomalies.
 This open source contribution is available [here](https://github.com/NavidHashemiControl/Codesign_TCNS_2022).

-We noticeably improved the scalability and data efficiency of the stochastic reachability analysis for autonomous systems comparing to existing techniques in the literature.
-To that end we provided a learning based reachability analysis technique that obtains its formal guarantee from conformal inference.
-Please visit our open source contribution [DDReach](https://github.com/NavidHashemiControl/DDReach_MATLAB).
-The inclusion of conformal inference in the problem stochastic reachability analysis was the key tools to provide that improvement on the scalability and dataeffciency for stochastic reachability analysis.
+We significantly improved the scalability and data efficiency of stochastic reachability analysis for autonomous systems compared to existing techniques in the literature.
+To achieve this, we developed a learning-based reachability analysis method that derives its probabilistic formal guarantees from **conformal inference**.
+Please explore our open-source contribution, [DDReach](https://github.com/NavidHashemiControl/DDReach_MATLAB) for this purpose.
+The integration of conformal inference into stochastic reachability analysis was a key factor in enhancing both scalability and data efficiency.

 Please feel free to visit my [github](https://github.com/Navidhashemicontrol) repository for my other open source contributions.